rootslab/syllabus/Readme.md

     , stick : function ( [ Boolean enable ] ) : Number

     /*
-     * Get the current number of commands in the syllabus.
+     * Get the current number of commands in the syllabus
+     * and of keywords types.
      */
-    , count : function () : Number
+    , size : function () : Number
 }
 ```